Disclaimer: As a Chewy and Amazon affiliate, I earn from qualifying purchases. This does not impact our reviews and comparisons.

 Cats are prone to not drinking enough water.

-Eating a lot of dry foods can limit the amount of water in a cat’s diet.
+Eating a lot of dry foods can limit water.
+This leads to dehydration and kidney problems.

 Try to give your cat at least 5-10 ounces of water to drink a day.

 A flat saucer is preferable to limit whisker fatigue.

 Cats are carnivores.
 They survive and thrive on a meat rich diet.

 Choose a cat food that meets AAFCO’s nutrition guidelines as a complete meal.

 Most wet canned cat foods are best for cats.
 They offer the balance of nutrients and water cats need for good health.